YWTechIT/YWTechIT/README.md

 ### Hi there 👋
+- 📍 I want to be `front-end engineer`
+- 📌 My motto is ` If you go alone, you go fast, if you go together, you go far. `
+- ✍🏽 I’m currently learning `typescript`, `javascript` and `python for algorithm`

 <!--
 **YWTechIT/YWTechIT** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.